gyselroth/balloon-client-desktop/README.md

 </br>

 ## Requirements
-You need a running balloon server to operate the balloon web client.
+You need a running balloon server to operate a balloon web client.
 Please see [balloon](https://github.com/gyselroth/balloon) for further information.

 ## Changelog
 A changelog is available [here](https://github.com/gyselroth/balloon-client-desktop/blob/master/CHANGELOG.md).

 ## Contribute
 We are glad that you would like to contribute to this project.
-Please follow the given [terms](https://github.com/gyselroth/balloon-client-desktop/blob/master/CONTRIBUTING.md).
+Please observe the following [terms](https://github.com/gyselroth/balloon-client-desktop/blob/master/CONTRIBUTING.md).